2019 Nashville mayoral election

-The 2019 Nashville mayoral election took place on August 1, 2019, to elect the Mayor of Nashville, Tennessee.
-Incumbent David Briley, who succeeded Megan Barry following her resignation and won a special election to fill the remainder of her term, was eligible to run for reelection.
+The 2019 Nashville mayoral election took place on August 1, 2019, to elect the mayor of Nashville, Tennessee.
+Incumbent Democratic Mayor David Briley, who succeeded Megan Barry following her resignation and won a special election to fill the remainder of her term, ran for re-election.
 In the August election, Briley came in second behind city councilman John Cooper; however, no candidate took more than 50 percent of the vote, forcing a runoff between Cooper and Briley on September 12, 2019.
 Cooper won the runoff definitively with 69 percent of the vote.

+All Nashville municipal elections are required to be non-partisan, but candidates can be affiliated with a political party.